-- interest, calculated daily over the period from the date you receive the member's election to transfer to the date you pay the CTS at an annual rate of one per cent above the Bank of England base rate, or if greater - the value of the CTS (a revised CTS) on the date you should have reasonably paid the CTS.
+- interest, calculated daily over the period from the date you receive the member'sfrom the date you receive the member's election to transfer to the date you pay the CTS at an annual rate of one per cent above the Bank of England base rate, or if greater - the value of the CTS (a revised CTS) on the date you should have reasonably paid the CTS.
 You must decide upon what date you should have paid the CTS to calculate the revised CTS.